phoenixframework/phoenix_site/README.md

 ## Blog/News naming convention

 Blog posts are normal obelisk posts, but are specially named with a `"blog--"` filename prefix.
-Pages must have a `.markown` extension.
+Pages must have a `.markdown` extension.
 The published pages will be uploaded to S3 with the file basename.